trailcode/webAsmPlay/readme.md

 ### Bugs

 * Holding down shift and moving outside the Geos test panel keeps it as if the shift key is still held down when the mouse is brought back in the panel.
+* Camera still has a bug with window resizing and trackball.
+Seems to only happen in emscripten build.